-For those who love their bike, getting paid to peddle your way to work sounds like a dream come true – but it’s increasingly becoming a reality in Europe.
+For many, getting paid to cycle to work sounds like a dream – but it’s becoming a reality in Europe.

 French cyclists could soon be paid to cycle to work as part of a new plan to promote healthy and active lifestyles.
 Transport Minister Frédéric Cuvillier last week announced that a system would be tested out whereby employees of participating companies would be reimbursed between 21 and 25 centimes (roughly 32 to 39 Australian cents) per kilometre cycled to work.